 There are many conditions that involve referred pain.
 A very common example is headaches, in which pain is referred to the base of the skull, the top of the head, the forehead, or to the temples.
 The source of the problem with headaches is most often the joints or muscles of the neck.
 Pain sensations travel through the nerves between the neck and head, and confusion in the nerve pathways results in pain being felt in the forehead, or temples.
 Pain into the back of the leg can be due to referred pain and may be mistaken for sciatica.
 Referred knee pain can occur when the knee joint cartilage wears away, exposing nerves in the area.
 Referred back pain can spread to the hips, mid back or legs.

-A more serious example is referred pain due to heart problems, with referral of pain often occurring into the shoulder (usually left) or into the neck.
+A more serious example is heart problems, with the referral of pain often occurring into the shoulder (usually left) or into the neck.
 Referred pain, in particular referred heart pain, highlights the need for proper investigation and diagnosis of the underlying causes of musculoskeletal pain.
 Unnecessary, often invasive and painful procedures may be performed on areas without real pathology, if referred pain is not considered as an option.

 1. J Chiropr Med.
 2008 Sep;7(3):115-25. doi: 10.1016/j.jcm.2008.05.001.Chiropractic outcomes managing radiculopathy in a hospital setting: a retrospective review of 162 patients.
 Christensen KD, Buswell K.